What is a WAF? |

-Given how common and how complex cyberattacks have become, most organizations find themselves in the position of needing to defend themselves from malicious attacks.
+Given how common and complex cyberattacks have become, most organizations find themselves struggling to defend themselves from malicious attacks.
 E-commerce businesses, healthcare organizations, online financial services, and many others face an ongoing barrage of data theft and fraud threats.
 This can leave any brand open to possible regulatory discipline and compromised consumer trust.

 WAFs are an important addition to a suite of tools to address these problems.
-A web application firewall can fortify an already-robust application security program with an essential extra layer of defense.
-WAFs can also help security professionals maintain more control, monitoring based on predetermined rules and guidelines to alert for possible attacks in progress or based on customized rules.
-In short, WAFs are standard equipment at the enterprise level and increasingly for smaller online businesses as well.
+A web application firewall can fortify an application security program with an essential extra layer of defense.
+WAFs can also help security professionals maintain more control.
+Security teams can monitor based on predetermined rules and guidelines to alert for possible attacks in progress.

 How does a web application firewall work?

 To understand how web application firewalls work, first realize that there are a few possible deployment models: